wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

     # NOTE: Several place names can be associated with a Zip Code.
     # TODO: Loop through a list of zip codes.
     # TODO: Repeat every x minutes for updates
-    # TODO: Save results (in CSV or document DB) for time series analysis
+    # TODO: Save results (in CSV or SQLite DB) for time series analysis

     # Alternately:
     # city_name="New York"